islco/mo-static/README.md

 * Update the tags defined in the Reference section with the appropriate values.
 * Add an absolute URL to an image per the `twitter:image` tag reference, at least 280x150 pixels in size and under 1MB.
-* Use the [Twitter Card Validator](https://cards-dev.twitter.com/validator) to pre-cache the image and verify the tags are set up correct.
+* Use the [Twitter Card Validator](https://cards-dev.twitter.com/validator) to pre-cache the image and verify the tags are set up correctly.

 ### robots.txt